Skip to main content.

 Get ready for our stimulating conference, JOY: Loving the World in Dark Times.
 To make the most of this event, we've curated a suggested reading list.
 These readings will provide you with a rich background and deeper understanding of the themes we'll be exploring during the conference.
 Plus, they're a great way to get your intellectual juices flowing before the big event!

-Suggested Reading List 2025
+Reading List Conference Speakers:

 • Berkowitz, Roger (2010).
 Thinking in Dark Times: Hannah Arendt on Ethics and Politics.
 Fordham University Press.